StevenLwcz/mp_temp_server/README.md

 1. Python client which will download the data in JSON (client.py).
 2. Rust client which will download the data in JSON (src/main.rs).
 3. Use a web browser to view the page. http://ip-address:65510.
-The page contains Java script which will send a XHR request every 6 mins to collect the data and update the graphs.
+The page uses Java script which will send a XHR request every 6 mins to collect new data and update the graphs.

 ### Used By This Project: